n0tmast3r/Qpro-Enhanced-FT/README.md

 ## Wireless (ADB over Wi-Fi)

-Pick the connection explicitly with the **USB / Wi-Fi** toggle at the top of the hub (default **USB**).
-Camera frames and the root control channel travel inside ADB over Wi-Fi, so no headset binary is changed for wireless use; expect roughly 60–90 Mbit/s upstream for live tongue cameras, so a 5 GHz / Wi-Fi 6 network (ideally a dedicated VR access point) is recommended alongside Virtual Desktop.
+Pick the connection explicitly with the **USB / Wi-Fi** toggle at the top of the hub (default **USB**).expect roughly 60–90 Mbit/s upstream for live tongue cameras, so a 5 GHz / Wi-Fi 6 network
+(ideally a dedicated VR access point) is recommended alongside Virtual Desktop.
 The PC and headset must be on the same network/router.

-1. **Pair once over USB.** With the headset connected by USB, run `enable-quest-wireless.ps1` (or just keep USB debugging authorized).
-This turns on the headset's ADB TCP port and saves the address to `config\wireless-headset.json`.
-Many rooted headsets already keep this port on across reboots (`persist.adb.tcp.port`), in which case USB is only ever needed for this first pairing.
+1. **Pair once over USB.** With the headset connected by USB, press Wi-Fi at the top, and press Enable/Connect Wifi.
+Then, when you see your headset's IP address under the "Headset Link" text, then your good to unplug your headset.

-2. **Go wireless.** Select the **Wi-Fi** mode and press **Enable / Connect Wi-Fi** (the button only appears in Wi-Fi mode).
-   With a cable attached it enables ADB-over-Wi-Fi and saves the address; unplug USB and it reconnects, scanning the local network if the headset's IP changed, then verifies device identity and that Magisk root is still granted over Wi-Fi.
-The **Headset link** status shows `Wi-Fi · <address>` when connected.
-3. Use tongue capture and **Apply and start selected** exactly as over USB.
+4. Use tongue capture and **Apply and start selected** exactly as over USB.
 The hub forwards the wireless target to the tracking and capture scripts automatically.

-From the command line, `build-and-run.ps1 -Wireless -TonguePreview -EnableTongueOutput …` resolves the headset the same way. `connect-quest-wireless.ps1` can be run on its own to (re)establish the link, and `disable-quest-wireless.ps1` returns the headset's ADB daemon to USB.
-Because ADB is reachable on the local network while wireless is enabled, use it only on a trusted private network.

 > The **USB / Wi-Fi** toggle is transport only — eye convergence comes from an
 > independent-eye Magisk module (Sergio's, our own eye patch, or one you supply); the